In Bedford County, Governor Shapiro and Secretary Siger Visit Small Businesses, Announce Nearly $7 Million to Support Pennsylvania’s Main Streets and Communities Across the Commonwealth

 The Governor’s 2024-25 budget proposal builds on his Economic Development Strategy and will help showcase Pennsylvania as a premier weekend getaway destination.
 In addition to the $25 million for the Main Street Matters program, other proposed economic development investments in the Governor’s budget includes an $18 million increase to boost Pennsylvania’s tourism industry and business marketing efforts across the Commonwealth.

-For more information on how the Governor’s proposed budget will create opportunity for all Pennsylvanians, visit shapirobudget.pa.gov.
+For more information on how the Governor’s proposed budget will create opportunity for all Pennsylvanians, visit Governor Josh Shapiro’s Budget website.

 Need inspiration for your next Great American Getaway in Pennsylvania?
 Become a fan on Facebook, keep up with us on Instagram, share pins on Pinterest, follow us on X (formerly Twitter), watch us on YouTube, or listen to us on Spotify.